|

 relax relocations, R_386_GOT32X, in 32-bit mode, or

-R_X86_64_GOTPCRELX and R_X86_64_REX_GOTPCRELX, in 64-bit
+R_X86_64_GOTPCRELX and R_X86_64_REX_GOTPCRELX, in 64-bit mode.

-mode. -mrelax-relocations=yes will generate relax
+-mrelax-relocations=yes will generate relax relocations.

-relocations. -mrelax-relocations=no will not generate relax
+-mrelax-relocations=no will not generate relax relocations.

-option --enable-x86-relax-relocations.
+--enable-x86-relax-relocations.

 -malign-branch-boundary=NUM